-My inner comic fan was excited at the premise of seeing DC's Trinity on the big screen, but sadly that excitement slowly faded as the film went on and instead was replaced with frustration and a lot of questions.
+My Take: My inner comic fan was excited at the premise of seeing DC's Trinity on the big screen, but sadly that excitement slowly faded as the film went on and instead was replaced with frustration and a lot of questions.
 Now, of course, it would be easy to sit here and say that the film was a pile of shit but honestly, it wasn't that bad to me and had a few high spots.
 But much like Man of Steel, I feel that with repeated viewing those high spots will be acknowledged less because it is easier to initially point out flaws versus digging deep and seeing where the film shined.
 Now you're probably saying to yourself what exactly were the flaws that stuck out.
 To me, the biggest flaw out of the gate was the direction of the story and how certain elements either made minimal sense or fell into the vortex of plot holes that became way too apparent as the film progressed.
 Batman v Superman borrowed so many iconic moments and major story arcs from the books but they forgot to apply what made the books great in the first place and that was the story.
 The overall story was hollow and honestly felt like an afterthought in certain places including the highly debated “Knightmare” sequence which delivered from a teasing perspective but left us with a ton of questions, most of which concerned plot development.

 When it came to the actors in their respective roles I felt that Ben Affleck had a commanding presence that definitely outshined both Henry Cavill's Superman and Gal Gadot's Wonder Woman.
 His portrayal of Batman as a grizzled and emotionally scarred Dark Knight was powerful in a few scenes but at times felt forced as well.
 Affleck shines as Bruce Wayne in many scenes especially when having exchanges with Alfred (played masterfully by Jeremy Irons), but he stumbled as Batman because the director decided to eliminate all the powers of deduction that made Batman “The Dark Knight Detective” and instead focus on the more physical aspects of the character and less on the more cerebral side of things – which with a layered character like Batman becomes a big no-no. Superman lost all of his happy go lucky, do-gooder qualities which instead were replaced with the brooding you would expect from Batman and while it adds to the “darker” tone, it loses a vital piece of what make Superman work.
 Wonder Woman was honestly the most legitimate representation of the characters and Gal Gadot added a healthy mix of grace and strength to both Diana Prince and Wonder Woman.
 (We can only hope the trend continues in her solo film.)